twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **RZCMBOBX_PRINTER** – Used in the font dropdown list.
 * **RZCMBOBX_TRUETYPE** – Used in the font dropdown list.
 * **RZCMBOBX_TRUETYPEFIXED** – Used in the font dropdown list.
 * **SPTBXGLYPHS** – Used by glyphs in the Glyph Overview.
-This resource uses the Argentinian Spanish language.
+This resource uses Argentinian Spanish language.
 * **TB2SYSMENUGLYPHS** – Used by the toolbars.
 * **TBXGLYPHS** – Used by glyphs in the Glyph Overview.
 * **TBXSYSMENUIMAGES** – Used by the toolbars.